kimushun1101/ubuntu-setup-scripts/README_en.md

 ### 5_delete_preference.bash

 This script delete the file made by 2_set_preference.bash.
-Re-run 2_set_preference.bash if you wish to restore the settings.
+If you wish to reconfigure, rerun 2_set_preference.bash.